 Program Features

-- Direct-entry nursing program with hands-on clinical experience in the first year of study
+- Direct-entry nursing program with health experiences in the first year of study

-- 850-plus total clinical hours in a variety of clinical settings (view a list of primary clinical sites)
+- 850-plus total clinical and lab hours in a variety of clinical settings

-- Senior nursing practicum allows students to gain further experience in an area of their choice
+- Senior nursing practicum allows students to gain further experience in a precepted clinical setting

 - High first-time pass rates on NCLEX-RN exam, typically 96-100%